top of page

 Want to feel calm and in control when you fly?
 This practical guide gives you simple steps to build confidence and reduce flight anxiety.

-Dr Kristy Potter
+Dr Kristy Potter, Clinical Psychologist

-Apr 234 min read
+Apr 23, 20254 min read

 What is fear of flying?